Introduction

 Enabling Enhanced Circulation

-To enable this feature, go to Home Settings > Thermostats and open the thermostat drop down:
+To enable this feature, go to Home Settings -> HVAC Systems and open the settings for your thermostat.
+Then expand the settings for Advanced Features:

 Under the Enhanced Circulation Mode, there are three options: